Scotland is "seriously considering" ticket levy on stadium and arena gigs to support grassroots venues

 That same month, the MVT bought the first venue under its public ownership scheme.

-The #OwnOurVenues initiative was first announced in May, following the news that legendary gig spaces like North London’s Nambucca and Sheffield’s Leadmill were closing their doors or under threat, respectively.
+The #OwnOurVenues initiative was first announced in May, following the news that legendary live spaces like North London’s Nambucca and Sheffield’s Leadmill were closing their doors or under threat, respectively.